Alpacius/a6/README.md

 |**GCC 8**    |X86-64                         |--           |

-Liba6 is a lightweight user-level thread library, playing a role as an alternative to traditional thread pool solution for (mostly) isolated & concurrency tasks.
+Liba6 is a lightweight user-level thread library, playing a role as an alternative to traditional thread pool solution for (mostly) isolated & concurrent I/O intensive tasks.

 Currently, liba6 is only supported on Linux due to platform-specified implementation of I/O poller.